George Jackson (filmmaker)

 George Jackson (January 6, 1958 – February 10, 2000) was a film director and producer.
 Jackson was born and raised in Harlem, New York and graduated from Fordham Preparatory School and Harvard College.
-He worked with Doug McHenry as co-producer on such projects as Krush Groove, Jason's Lyric, New Jack City, and Body Count in which he made a cameo appearance as a ticket clerk.
-Jackson was co-director of the second installment of the House Party series.
+He worked with Doug McHenry as producer on such projects as Krush Groove, Jason's Lyric, New Jack City, and Body Count in which he made a cameo appearance as a ticket clerk.
+With McHenry, Jackson directed the second installment of the House Party series.
 Subsequently he was President of Motown Records and founded an internet-based media company, Urban Box Office, with Adam Kidron and Frank Cooper.

 Jackson died of a stroke in 2000.
 The George Jackson Academy in New York City was founded in his memory.